-People with high blood pressure may find relief from transcendental meditation, according to a meta-analysis of 107 published studies on stress reduction programs and high blood pressur published in the December issue of Current Hypertension Reports.
+Their meta-analysis was 107 published studies on stress reduction programs and high blood pressure and published in the December issue of Current Hypertension Reports.

 Blood pressure changes for the transcendental meditation technique included average reductions of 5.0 points on systolic blood pressure and 2.8 on diastolic blood pressure, which were statistically significant, according to the review.
 The other stress reduction programs did not show significant changes in blood pressure.